Ajay2521/Competitive-Programming/Array/Two Sum/README.md

       // getting differece for target and "i-th" value diff = target - nums[i];

-      // if the difference is already in the heapMap
+      // if the difference is already in the hashMap
       // then return the map value and current "i-th value" if map.containsKey(diff):

         return [map.get[nums[i]],i];

-      // if the difference is not present in the heapmap
+      // if the difference is not present in the hashMap
-      // add the "i-th" value and its index to the heapmap map.put(nums[i],i);
+      // add the "i-th" value and its index to the hashMap map.put(nums[i],i);

   // if no pair is find, return exception